IB Diploma Programme

 Studies in Language and Literature - most girls will study English Literature.

-Language Acquisition - the study of a second or classical language.
+Language Acquisition - the study of a second language.

 Individuals and Societies - the Humanities.